greenpeace/gpes-import-wp-shortcodes/README.md

 ```

 Please note that the shortcode **import_text_url** must never be used in production as it can overload the servers in high traffic pages!

+Also please note that in some environments you might need to upload **.txt** files instead of **.html** Specially if you get security alerts when you upload an html file.

 ## How to install the shortcodes